Making pita wraps yourself is easy, and my homemade fluffy spelt pita wraps taste so much better than store-bought ones, believe me.

-What do you fill homemade wraps with?
+What do you fill the homemade spelt pita wraps with?

 - 42 g fresh yeast or 2 teaspoons of dried yeast